S&P 500 Spread Comparison UK: 10 Brokers Tested (2026)

 City Index

 The market’s price action was fairly typical as well.
-Coiling after some price discovery to the upside, ATR moving lower.
-In other words, spreads should be competitive around this time.
+Coiling after some price discovery to the upside, but an otherwise rotational market.

 Lowest S&P 500 Spreads